djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-wheres-the-semantic-web-tooling.md

 But I do want this dev journal to be somewhat-regular even when progress is slow.
 So I'm going to lower my standards and just publicize some learnings, goddammit.
 I'll save the over-polishing for [[blogs.carpe-noctem]].

-So anyhow, I was highly motivated to get down to work on a revolutionary [[foundational ontology|t.km.ontology.foundational]] (I swear!) and then...
+So anyhow, I was raring to go on a revolutionary [[foundational ontology|t.km.ontology.foundational]]  and then...

 ## Let Me Just Open the Preferred Semantic Web GUI...